 Here’s more on the Trail Blazers:

 - Jody Allen is running the team, though technically she’s not the owner, Bruce Schoenfeld of Sportico writes in an in-depth feature.
-She is the executor of Paul Allen’s estate and the sole trustee of his assets, though eventually she is required by the terms of her brother’s will to sell the team.
-Jody Allen doesn’t appear in the be in any hurry to do so or find out exactly how much the franchise is current worth.
+She is the executor of Paul Allen’s estate and the sole trustee of his assets and is required by the terms of her brother’s will to eventually sell the team.
+While the Blazers announced in May that the franchise is for sale, Jody Allen doesn’t appear to be in any hurry to do so or to find out exactly how much the franchise is currently worth.
 Keeping the team in Portland is assumed to be a condition when the team is sold.

 - The lease on the Moda Center expires in 2030 and Highkin speculates that the future ownership group will pressure the state for money to build a new arena.
 NBA commissioner Adam Silver said recently that “One of the factors there is that the city of Portland likely needs a new arena, so that will be part of the challenge for any new ownership group coming in.”
 Oregon Governor Tina Kotek and Portland Mayor Keith Wilson issued a joint open letter to Silver, suggesting instead that major renovations to Moda Center would suffice.

-- ICYMI, Damian Lillard will be the GM for Weber State’s men’s basketball program.
+- In case you missed it, Damian Lillard will be the GM for Weber State’s men’s basketball program.
 Get the details here.

 Grant would be good for the Heat over Wiggins.